 Changes in Earth's atmospheric composition are a serious cause of concern for humanity as they impact weather and climate, human and ecosystem health, water supply and quality, agricultural production, and many socio-economic sectors.
 The most pressing of the related problems include:

 - climate change - due to steadily increasing amounts of greenhouse gases, especially carbon dioxide;

 - the ozone hole - depletion of the protective stratospheric ozone layer due to chlorofluorocarbons (CFCs) and halons has increased ultraviolet radiation, which in turn is increasing incidences of skin cancer and other diseases; and

 - urban air pollution, especially fine particles, is affecting human health.

-Global Atmosphere Watch studies the variability and trends in atmospheric compisition and related physical parameters, and assesses the consequences thereof.
+Global Atmosphere Watch studies the variability and trends in atmospheric composition and related physical parameters and assesses the consequences thereof.
 Advancing scientific understanding in order to address these challenges remains critical.
 Global Atmosphere Watch also focuses on service delivery in a number of application areas where its data brings added value.